 If the Club fails to comply to the Clubs Bylaw, the BOD will follow the punitive process as indicated in the Clubs Bylaw.

 If the Club fails to add value to the Membership, a petition signed by one hundred and fifty (150) Members with a signed statement of rationale is to be provided.

+The viability Goodman Student Club may also be called to question by the Chairperson of the BOD for satisfying the criteria of unviability stated in the Clubs Bylaw.

 In the event of a Club’s dissolution, the BSA will seize and liquidate the Club’s assets.